ajana13/Resumeble/userStories.md

 10. As a candidate, I want to have an option to auto-fill my profile by uploading a resume.

+11. As a candidate, I want to have the option to upload my resume to fill out part of our profile.

 ### Create Resume
-11. As a candidate, I need to be able to paste a job description and have a resume tailored for that job with my current profile.
+12. As a candidate, I need to be able to paste a job description and have a resume tailored for that job with my current profile.

-12. As a candidate, I need to be able to make changes easily to the generated resume to personalize it even further.
+13. As a candidate, I need to be able to make changes easily to the generated resume to personalize it even further.

 ### Resume Analysis
-13. As a candidate, I need to be able to see analysis on how my profile matches the job description.
+15. As a candidate, I need to be able to see analysis on how my profile matches the job description.

-14. As a candidate, I need to be able to see areas of growth (with new skills) to improve my matching with the job.
+16. As a candidate, I need to be able to see areas of growth (with new skills) to improve my matching with the job.

 ### Resume saving
-15. As a candidate, I want to be able to save/download the resume to store locally and for uploading to jobs.
+17. As a candidate, I want to be able to save/download the resume to store locally and for uploading to jobs.